-The Longitude Prize and the AMR Centre at the London School of Hygiene and Tropical Medicine invite you to celebrate the third anniversary of the five year prize at our ‘Superbugs and the Role of Diagnostics’ event on Tuesday 14 November, during World Antibiotic Awareness Week.
+The Longitude Prize and the AMR Centre at the London School of Hygiene and Tropical Medicine celebrated the third anniversary of the five-year prize at our ‘Superbugs and the Role of Diagnostics’ event on Tuesday 14 November, during World Antibiotic Awareness Week.

-Join us for a night with Dr Zoe Williams, resident doctor on This Morning and a presenter on BBC Two’s Trust Me I’m a Doctor, to explore the lives of those affected by superbugs, the clinicians trying to help them and the teams coming up with solutions to reduce antibiotic resistance.
+With special guest Dr Zoe Williams, resident doctor on This Morning and a presenter on BBC Two’s Trust Me I’m a Doctor, we explored the lives of those affected by superbugs and met the clinicians trying to help them and the teams coming up with solutions to reduce antibiotic resistance.

-- Meet the teams - Competing Longitude Prize test inventors show off their technologies with Till Bachmann, Longitude Prize panel member
+- Meet the teams - Competing Longitude Prize test inventors showed off their technologies with Till Bachmann, Longitude Prize panel member

 - People affected by superbugs from the Chronic Urinary Tract Infection Campaign

 - Clinical perspectives from the NHS - Dr Susannah Woodd, London School of Hygiene and Tropical Medicine

 - Antibiotic alternatives - Dr Sam Willcocks, AMR Centre, London School of Hygiene and Tropical Medicine